Privacy Policy

 1. About this Privacy Policy

-This Privacy Policy explains how Zed Legal Australia collects, holds, uses and discloses personal information.
+This Privacy Policy explains how Zed Legal Australia collects, holds, uses and discloses personal information, and how we comply with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).

 We are a legal practice.
-We may collect personal information when you use our website, contact us, enquire about our services, become a client, provide information in relation to a legal matter, attend an appointment, subscribe to updates, interact with our social media, or otherwise communicate with us.
+We may collect personal information when you use our website, contact us, enquire about our services, become a client, provide information in relation to a legal matter, attend an appointment, verify your identity, subscribe to updates, interact with our social media, or otherwise communicate with us.

 We respect your privacy and take the handling of personal information seriously.